Youth Empowerment Services Division (YES)

-Treatment Component – Provided to ameliorate symptoms, strengthen skill development as well as increase the overall level of adaptive functioning for the youth and family.
+- Treatment Component - Provided to improve symptoms, strengthen skill development as well as increase the overall level of adaptive functioning for the youth and family.

-Community Service and Restitution (CSR) – Facilitates juveniles completing their court ordered and/or court diverted obligations successfully and in a timely manner while teaching, modeling and encouraging civic, community and social responsibility to the youth served.
+- Community Service and Restitution (CSR) - Facilitates juveniles completing court-ordered and/or court diverted obligations successfully and in a timely manner.

 Prevention Services provides social skill development groups in local elementary and middle schools and community centers utilizing the following programs:

-Too Good for Violence (TGFV) is a prevention service directed toward at-risk middle school youth that teaches, models and reinforces positive social behaviors with an emphasis on providing youth opportunities to belong while building supportive family and community relationships;
+- Too Good for Violence (TGFV) is a prevention service directed toward at-risk middle and high school youth that teaches, models and reinforces positive social behaviors with an emphasis on providing youth opportunities to belong while building supportive family and community relationships